8 Common Reasons to See a Therapist

 8 reasons to seek therapy

-1. You’re overwhelmed by your own emotions and are feeling distressed.
+1. You’re overwhelmed by your own emotions and are feeling distressed due to a mental health condition.

-2. Fatigue is keeping you from normal activities.
+2. Mental health fatigue is keeping you from normal activities.

 Mental health and physical health are linked, with many mental health issues manifesting as physical symptoms.
 For instance, a common symptom of depression is extreme fatigue.
 If you are struggling to get out of bed in the morning or find yourself sleeping more than usual, you may be suffering from a more deeply-rooted mental health condition.
 A professional counselor can help you determine if your fatigue is a sign of a mental health issue.